top of page

 • We held two public hearings, November 30 and December 6, to bring our recommendations for Community Power to our citizens.

-• We will offer a Warrant Article for approval at the 2024 Town Meeting to move forward to establish a Community Plan to provide lower electricity costs and more energy independence to our entire community.
+• We offered a Warrant Article for approval at the 2024 Town Meeting to move forward to establish a Community Plan to provide lower electricity costs and more energy independence to our entire community.

 Our Plan Going Forward